 Our laboratory accepts patients with Medicaid and Medicare coverage; however, specific criteria must be met for genetic testing to be approved.

 To determine if criteria have been met for your patient, access the National Coverage Determination (NCD) for Cytogenetics or the Local Coverage Determination (LCD) for Molecular Studies (provided by the U.S. Department of Health and Human Services).

 MEDICARE NOTE: By law, we are required to bill hospitals for all Medicare hospital inpatient testing and for patients living in skilled nursing facilities (SNF).

 If it is determined by pre-authorization/pre-determination that genetic testing is not considered medically necessary by the patient's insurance carrier's definition (including Medicare), and the patient wishes to proceed with testing, we offer patient billing options, with financial assistance available to qualifying individuals.

 Receiving a bill for genetic testing

 You may receive a bill from the Human Genetics Laboratory months after you last saw your health care provider.
 Some genetic tests are more complex than others and take weeks to process.
-Additionally, insurance carriers can take over two months to process claims, and longer if we need to resubmit information.
+Additionally, insurance carriers can take over two months to process claims, and longer if additional information is required.
 All of this can delay the sending of your bill.
 Also, you may not have been to the Human Genetics Laboratory, however, your health care provider sent us a sample for testing.